hqjs/hq/README.md

 </html>
 ```

-Second is a very angular specific problem - it depends on `zones` and `Reflect.metadata` APIs that are on very early stages and are not supported by `hq` out of the box.
+For most of the frameworks that is already enough, and you can skip the next step, but Angular requires a bit more attention.
+It depends on `zones` and `Reflect.metadata` APIs that are on very early stages and are not supported by `hq` out of the box.
 In fact angular includes them in file `polyfills.ts` and adds the file to your build.
-So we are going to use the file and import it on top of `main.ts`
+So we are going to import missing dependencies on top of `main.ts`
 ```js
 import 'core-js/proposals/reflect-metadata';
 import 'zone.js/dist/zone';